ItinerisLtd/gf-worldpay/README.md

   * Money goes into the merchant's account
 - Leaking **Payment Response password** is enough to allow evil hackers to .
   * Allow evil hackers to pretending to be WorldPay
-  * WordPress would accept evil hackers' payment callbacks and changes entries' payment status
+  * WordPress would accept evil hackers' payment callbacks and changes entries' payment statuses

 ## Not Issue

-If `Payment Response password`(also known as`callbackPW`) is incorrect, `InvalidResponseException` is throw to *stop the world*.
+If **Payment Response password**(also known as`callbackPW`) is incorrect, `InvalidResponseException` is throw to *stop the world*.
 Credit card holders see white screen of death in such case.

 ## Features